Or by appointment via email@example.com

 He graduated with a BA (Hons) from the University of Cape Town in 1990 and a PhD on the writings of Thomas Pringle from Cambridge University in 1997.

 Damian’s main research interests relate to colonial writing of the Romantic and Victorian eras, including poetry, travel writing, and anti-slavery literature.
-During the past three years he has been considering the diaries and letters of American women resident in Macao during this period.
+He is particularly interested in representations of China and Africa during this period.

 Damian would be interested in supervising MA theses on a variety of topics and welcomes any enquiries.

-He teaches mainly in the following areas at Macau University: Romantic period literature (including the Gothic), and survey courses.
+He teaches mainly in the following areas at the University of Macau: Romantic period literature (including the Gothic), and survey courses.

 Modern Language Association